jbcoe/poison_hash_append/README.md

 Proposed amendment
 ------------------

-Adding the overload below will prevent a conversion being selected as an overload unless `hash_append` has been explicitly specified for a value-type.
+Adding the overload below will prevent a conversion being selected unless `hash_append` has been explicitly specified for a value-type.

 ```
 template <class H, class T>